 The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent liabilities at the date of the financial statements, and the reported amounts of revenues and expenditures during the reporting period.
-Management has identified (i) mineral property acquisition and deferred exploration costs (ii) provision for environmental reclamation and closure costs, (iii) deferred tax provision
+Management has identified (i) mineral property acquisition and deferred exploration costs (ii) provision for environmental reclamation and closure costs, (iii) deferred tax provision (iv) share-based compensation and (v) recoverability of its interest in mineral properties as the main estimates for the following discussion.
+Please refer to Note 2 of the Company's 2013 audited annual consolidated financial statements for a description of the significant accounting policies and critical accounting estimates.

-Management's Discussion and Analysis For the period ended March 31, 2014
+Management's Discussion and Analysis For the period ended June 30, 2014